 - Employment must not be online or at a distance, i.e. ‘working from home.’

 See more eligibility information, and employer responsibilities, here: https://www.uscis.gov/working-united-states/students-and-exchange-visitors/students-and-employment/stem-opt.

 There is a lifetime limit of two periods of 24-month STEM OPT; each occurring after a higher degree level has been obtained.
 A STEM degree obtained at a U.S. university prior to your current degree may be the basis for a STEM extension under certain circumstances.
-OPT STEM employment must be with only one employer, with a direct employer-employee relationship, and volunteering, off-site employment, and self-employment are not permissible.
+OPT STEM employment may be with more than one employer, but each position must be STEM OPT eligible (i.e. more than 20/hours/week, proper employment, reported by I-983 to the school official and in SEVIS, E-Verify employer, etc.).
+Volunteering and self-employment are not permissible.